nerves-hub/nerves_hub_web/docs/deploying.md

 cd nerves_hub_ca
 ```

-Before proceding, you will need to ensure the following environment variables are
+Before proceeding, you will need to ensure the following environment variables are
 exported.
 Make sure you update them to your environment

 ```bash